 What does Calum mean?

 Calum \c(a)-lum\ as a boys' name is pronounced KAL-um.
-It is of Scottish and Gaelic origin.
-Variant of Columba (Latin) "dove".
+It is of Scottish, Gaelic and Latin origin, and the meaning of Calum is "dove".
+Variant of Columba.
 This was popular among early Christians because the dove was a symbol of gentleness, purity, peace, and the Holy Spirit.
 Saint Columba was an influential sixth-century Irish missionary who founded a monastery on the Scottish island of Iona.
 His contemporary, Saint Columban, also Irish, was a missionary in France, Switzerland, and Italy.
 Calum and its variant Callum may be considered variants of Malcolm in Scotland.

 Calum is a rare first name for men.
 Calum is a unique surname too for all people.
 (2000 U.S. Census)